Learn the science behind:

 On the other hand, if you stir a lot, you’re continuously breaking down these ice crystals, keeping them small.
 So, if you stir vigorously and freeze very quickly, you’ll end up with a lot of small ice crystals.

 Does liquid nitrogen make better ice cream?

-Not necessarily.
-Commercial ice cream making equipment is also very good in freezing fast and stirring.
+Commercial ice cream making equipment is also very good at freezing fast while stirring.
 This can also make a perfectly smooth ice cream.
-Liquid nitrogen isn’t that suitable for making large batches.
-You’ll need some additional safety measures and since freezing goes so fast, you’d need a different stirring mechanism.
+Also, at large scales liquid nitrogen is a lot more challenging to use than conventional freezing techniques.

 At home, you are limited by equipment with less power and strength.
 This is where liquid nitrogen can make a difference.
 But, it really mostly makes a difference when you’re in a hurry – when you’re on a tv cooking competition for instance! – or looking for some additional entertainment.

 Liquid nitrogen makes ice cream more smooth.
 Texture can play a role in how you perceive ice cream as a whole.
 So in some cases, it may seem as if it affects flavor, simply by changing the texture.

 However, nitrogen itself doesn’t add or change the flavor of ice cream.
 Nitrogen is all around us and pretty inert.
 As such, mixing some into your ice cream while freezing it doesn’t change or add any flavor.
 Keep in mind that once liquid nitrogen warms up, it simply evaporates again!

 Does liquid nitrogen ice cream melt more slowly?

 Even though liquid nitrogen is very cold, the ice cream made with liquid nitrogen isn’t necessarily very cold.
 Generally speaking, it’s just as cold as regularly made ice cream.